Sri Lanka's strongman president voted out after a decade

 He has also promised a crackdown on corruption, with probes into projects such as a $1.5 billion deal with China Communications Construction Co Ltd to build a port city.

-It is unclear if the port, to be built on reclaimed land in Colombo, will be canceled.
+It is unclear if the port, to be built on reclaimed land in Colombo, will be cancelled.

-Sirisena's backers have said a casino license given to Australian gambling tycoon James Packer's Crown Resorts Ltd will be withdrawn.
+Sirisena's backers have said a casino licence given to Australian gambling tycoon James Packer's Crown Resorts Ltd will be withdrawn.

 (Additional reporting by Ranga Sirilal in Colombo and by Megha Rajagopalan in Beijing; Editing by Raju Gopalakrishnan and Mike Collett-White)